Mental Harassment at Workplace: Laws and Impact in India

 Importance of Addressing Mental Health

-Addressing mental harassment in the workplace is essential.
+Addressing mental harassment at the workplace is essential.
 By recognizing the signs, understanding the impact, and taking appropriate actions, we can foster a culture that values all employees’ respect, dignity, and well-being.
 Remember, no one should endure mental harassment; everyone deserves to work in a safe and supportive workplace.

 Let’s remember; that we have the power to shape the future of our work environments.
 By addressing mental harassment head-on, we not only improve the lives of individuals today but also lay the foundation for a more equitable and harmonious workplace for generations to come.